nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - highest commented document id
 - parent comment id (if exists)

-Comments are stored under (First fodler in the hierarchy of documents of the commented document / comments).
+Comments are stored under (First folder in the hierarchy of documents of the commented document / comments).
 A migrator has been implemented, see migration notes.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25425](https://jira.nuxeo.com/browse/NXP-25425).